lbcb-edu/BSc-thesis-18-19/README.md

 # Introduction

-GraphMap is a C++ implementation of a sequence to de Brujin graph mapper.
+MapToGraph is a C++ implementation of a sequence to de Brujin graph mapper.
 For each sequence it finds a subgraph in the original de Brujin graph to which the sequence maps.
 The mapper is still in early stages of development.
 Final version should map sequences to subgraphs using [GraphAligner][gl].
 The implementation was made as a part of my Final BSc thesis.

 # Dependencies